 “The effect of light and texture plays an important role in my creations which probably stems from a memory in childhood…” ~ Ann Dunbar

 The art of multi-dimensional mixed media artist Ann Dunbar www.ann-dunbar.com, expresses an amalgamation of who she is, her experiences from her travels, and inspiration from her own garden.
-Light and texture play important roles in her creations.”
+Light and texture play important roles in her creations.

-She helps us understand what drives her creative passion: “Over the years, my style has evolved through travelling to Asia and Australia bringing new fresh approaches.
+She helps us understand what drives her creative passion: “Over the years, my style has evolved through traveling to Asia and Australia bringing new fresh approaches.
 I now employ other media such as gold leaf, interference medium and inks to achieve more exciting effects on the paper.
 The overall finish transforms the appearance of the paper making it look more exotic or bolder and even having a completely different textural feel.”

-As an artist who continues to explore the world around her she exudes: “For over a year I have been inspired by the silent world of the mysterious deep sea and under water scenes, despite the connection of near death drowning experience at the age of ten, my fascination of the colourful wonders of the sea has fuelled my curiosity and lured me to visit amazing aquariums like in Singapore and Okinawa, Japan.”
+As an artist who continues to explore the world around her she exudes: “For over a year I have been inspired by the silent world of the mysterious deep sea and under water scenes, despite the connection of near death drowning experience at the age of ten, my fascination of the colourful wonders of the sea has fueled my curiosity and lured me to visit amazing aquariums like in Singapore and Okinawa, Japan.”